amergin/epimetal/docs/project/docs/userguide.md

 ## Profile histogram

 A profile histogram can be drawn on the [Self-Organizing Maps](userguide.md#self-organizing-maps) view.
-Currently three distinct predefined histograms are available:
+The available profile histograms are defined during [installation phase](installation.md#default-view-settings).
+By default, three distinct predefined histograms are available:

 Total lipids: